 Phoenix Bicycle Accident Lawyer

-Bicycles are often involved in crashes because they are less visible than cars.
+Bicycles are often involved in crashes because they are less visible than a car.
 In addition, poor roads and hazards such as blind corners, obstructions, and debris can make bicycling perilous.
 Even those wearing helmets and taking precaution to stay out of blind spots and avoid turning vehicles may be the unwitting victim of a bicycle crash.

-With our Phoenix bike accident attorneys averaging more than 30 years of personal injury experience, we have helped numerous accident victims and their families obtain full compensation for injuries and wrongful death.
+With our Phoenix attorneys averaging more than 30 years of personal injury experience, we have helped numerous accident victims and their families obtain full compensation for injuries and wrongful death.
 Our firm includes attorneys that have received the highest ratings possible from Martindale-Hubbell, and that have been certified as a specialist in personal injury and wrongful death litigation by the State Bar of Arizona Board of Specialization, a certification possessed by less than 1% of all practicing Arizona attorneys.

 Our firm only represents accident victims and their families in seeking full and fair compensation.
 We maintain a low caseload so that we can devote the time and attention to each client’s case.
 Learn more about how we advance the cases of our clients and deal with insurance companies.